 As family we have been familiar with the NC500 route for many years, long before it was branded Scotland’s answer to route 66.
-In fact, our clan has called the Highlands and Islands of Scotland home for 30 years.
+In fact, Jonathan’s family has called the Highlands and Islands of Scotland home for over 30 years.
 The scenery is spectacular, the local seafood is some of the best in the world and history is around every corner.

 How to reach the North Coast 500